Bear-Resort/bear-resort.github.io/README.md

-# Welcome to Public Page in Bear Resort.
+# Welcome to Bear Resort!
-Here are all you need.
+Here are all you need ~